Horticulture Internships 2023

 Description

 Interns are supervised by the Arboretum’s curators and horticulturists.
-Most internships are 3–6 months long and will begin in May 2023 (approximately).
-The National Herb Garden Internship is a year long.
-All internships are paid by either an hourly wage or stipend, depending on the position.
+Internships have flexible durations, from three months up to one year, depending funding, beginning in May or June 2024.
+All internships are paid by either an hourly wage or stipend (approximately $18-$20/hr), depending on the position.
 Students are encouraged to arrange for college credit.
+Housing is not provided.

 Intern driving work vehicle